mehmedkadric/random-string-detector/README.md

-# random-string-detector
+# Random String Detector

-Random String Detector
+Bigram based random string detector.

 We happily accept any contributions and feedback. 😊